PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``BACKHAUL_SECTION``
       Array of backhaul quantities, one for each location.
       This is the amount picked up at the client and transported back to the depot.

+   ``CAPACITY_SECTION``
+      Maximum capacity for each vehicle, typically used in heterogeneous fleet instances.
+      When :term:`CAPACITY` and :term:`CAPACITY_SECTION` are both provided, the data from :term:`CAPACITY_SECTION` is used.

    ``DEMAND_SECTION``
    ``LINEHAUL_SECTION``